M3SOulu/SonarQubeSATD/README.md

 ## Citing
 If you are using this script or data, please cite the following paper:

-Leevi Rantala, Valentina Lenarduzzi, Mika V. Mäntylä.
-Does Self-Admitted Technical Debt impact Code-level Technical Debt?
-An Empirical Evaluation.
+Leevi Rantala, Mika V. Mäntylä, Valentina Lenarduzzi.
+Keyword-Labeled Self-Admitted Technical Debt and Static Code Analysis have Significant Relationship but Limited Overlap.